M7OCM/890/README.md

 Register Editor

 Start by mapping a key (side key or keypad) to the Reg Editor action using the main menu.
 Register Editor will launch, showing the current register values.
 The register currently being edited will display in large font.
+Please read further down for additional information about this feature.

 - Up Move editor to next register
 - Down Move to previous register